-- vii.
-All ground floor units must have kitchens that are accessible pursuant to the Fair Housing Accessibility Guidelines. - h.
-Local Public Funding.
-Applications will receive 10 points for providing evidence that a commitment of financial support of at least \$250 per unit has been made by a unit of government to the proposed development.
-The only qualifying units of government will be Counties, Cities, Municipal Utility Districts, and Councils of Government.
-The Corporation considers fee waivers, grants and loans as financial support. - Letters of Local Support.
-Applications will receive 10 points for submitting at least four letters of support from any combination of the following persons: Mayor; City Manager; County Judge; School District Superintendent; State Representative; or State Senator, whose district includes the Development site. - j.
+- Letters of Local Support.
+Applications will receive 40-15 points for submitting at least four letters of support from any combination of the following persons: Mayor; City Manager; County Judge; School District Superintendent; State Representative; or State Senator, whose district includes the Development site. - j.
 Developer Experience.
-Applications will receive 5 points for providing evidence that the Developer currently owns, and maintains in compliance, a number of multifamily housing units at least twice the amount proposed in the Application. - Resident Services.
+Applications will receive 5 points for providing evidence that the Developer currently owns, and maintains in compliance, a number of multifamily housing units at least twice the amount proposed in the Application. - k.
+Resident Services.
 Applications will receive 10 points for agreeing to provide at least four (4) approved services to tenants on a monthly basis.
 This scoring criterion is a higher standard than the Corporation's threshold criteria for resident services. - I. Tie Breaker.
 The Corporation will break all scoring ties by dividing the estimated total development cost per unit by the number of very low and extremely low-income units.
 The application with the lowest ratio will be determined the winner of the tie break. - 8.
 Subsequent Filing Requirements.
 Prior to final approval of the bonds by the Corporation's Board or the Texas Bond Review Board, Developers may be required to file such additional documents or statements in support of their Development as may be considered relevant and appropriate by the Corporation, which may include but are not limited to: - a.
 Such additional information as requested by the Corporation's Municipal Advisor, Bond Counsel, or Issuer's Counsel; - b.
 A draft of any official statement, prospectus, or other offering memoranda through the use of which the proposed obligations are to be offered, sold or placed with a lender, purchaser, or investor, which offering, sale or placement materials must contain prominent disclosure substantially to the effect that: - Neither the Corporation nor the State has undertaken to review or has assumed any responsibility for the matters contained therein except solely as to matters relating to the Corporation and to a description of the obligations being offered thereby; - ii.
-All findings and determinations by the Corporation and the State, respectively, are and have been made by each for its own internal uses and purposes in performing its duties under the legislation enabling the Corporation and this RFP;

-Texas State Affordable Housing Corporation
+All findings and determinations by the Corporation and the State, respectively, are and have been made by each for its own internal uses and purposes in performing its duties under the legislation enabling the Corporation and this RFP; - iii.
+Notwithstanding its approval of the obligations and the Development, neither the State nor the Corporation endorses or in any manner, directly or indirectly, guarantees or promises to pay such obligations from any source of funds of either entity or guarantees, warrants, or endorses the creditworthiness or credit Texas State Affordable Housing Corporation

-2018 Multifamily Tax-Exempt Bond Programs Policies and Request for Proposals
+2019 Draft 2020 Multifamily Tax-Exempt Bond Programs Policies and Request for Proposals

-- iii.
-Notwithstanding its approval of the obligations and the Development, neither the State nor the Corporation endorses or in any manner, directly or indirectly, guarantees or promises to pay such obligations from any source of funds of either or guarantees, warrants, or endorses the creditworthiness or credit standing of the Developer or of any Guarantor of such obligations, or in any manner guarantees, warrants, or endorses the investment quality or value of such obligations; and - iv.
+- standing of the Developer or of any Guarantor of such obligations, or in any manner guarantees, warrants, or endorses the investment quality or value of such obligations; and - iv.
 Such obligations are payable solely from funds and secured solely by property furnished and to be furnished and provided by the Developer and any Guarantor and are not in any manner payable wholly or partially from any funds or properties otherwise belonging to the Corporation or the State.